bici-sancta/jhu_ds_get_clean_project/code_book.md

 # To run the code :
 1. install run_analysis.R in current working directory
-2. from the current working directory, the above listed data faile should be arranged in directory /UCI_HAR / with the directory tree as shown in the list.
+2. from the current working directory, the above listed data file should be arranged in directory /UCI_HAR / with the directory tree as shown in the list.

 The Intertial Signals files are not used in the data manipulation exercise.